chris-morgado/leaderlens/README.md

 - What's one thing they could work on improving?
 - What's one thing they did well?
 - Any red flags?

+## Full Observations
+- What percentage of sessions are full/coaching observations?

+### Metrics for Overall Full Observations:
+Session Requirements:
+- What percentage of sessions utilized a plan?
+(Yes & Unsure)
+- What percentage of sessions had an agenda displayed?
+(Yes & Unsure)
+- What is the percentage of 'No' for all categories?
+- Most common areas for improvement? (in a top 3 tier list with how many have that area of improvement) Space use:
+- What percentage of space use did not promote collaboration?
+Session Atmosphere:
+- What is the percentage of 'No' for all categories?
+- Most common areas for improvement? (in a top 3 tier list with how many have that area of improvement)
+Overall:
+- Most common areas of improvement for SI Leaders (in a top 3 tier list with how many have that area of improvement)
+- Most common red flags (in a top 3 tier list with how many have that red flag)

+### Metrics for Overall Coaching Observations:
+- What are the main things talked about during coaching sessions?